nik-rev/blog/content/blog/2025-04-07_what_will_rust_keywords_do.md

 ---
 title: Rust has many reserved keywords like `become`.
-But what will they do?
+What will they be used for?
 ---

 I found a [page in the Rust reference](https://doc.rust-lang.org/reference/keywords.html) that lists all of the currently reserved keywords: